 The Icon of India’s Freedom Struggle

-As a prominent leader of the Indian independence movement, Mahatma Gandhi adopted a liberal approach, advocating peaceful and nonviolent protests against British rule.
-His leadership in movements like the Champaran Satyagraha, Civil Disobedience Movement, Salt March, and Quit India Movement garnered global attention and shook the foundation of British rule in India.
+As a famous leader of the Indian independence movement, Mahatma Gandhi adopted a liberal approach, advocating peaceful and nonviolent protests against British rule.
+His leadership in movements like the Champaran Satyagraha, Civil Disobedience Movement, Salt March and Quit India Movement attracted global attention and shook the foundation of British rule in India.

 Demise